martinkosch/NonlinearCrystals.jl/docs/src/index.md

 # NonlinearCrystals.jl

-**NonlinearCrystals.jl** is a Julia package for analyzing and simulating nonlinear optical processes in birefringent crystals.
+NonlinearCrystals.jl is a Julia package for analyzing and simulating nonlinear optical processes in birefringent crystals.
 It provides tools for evaluating refractive data, finding phasematches, and generating plots of critical and noncritical phase matches.

 ## Installation

-`NonlinearCrystals.jl` is not yet registered in the General Julia Registry.
+`NonlinearCrystals.jl` is not yet registered in the general Julia registry.
 To install the package, clone it using Julia's package manager:

 ```julia
 ]dev https://github.com/martinkosch/NonlinearCrystals.jl